 What is grounding installation periodic inspection

 Grounding installation periodic inspection is the process of measuring and examining the protective grounding, functional grounding, lightning protection grounding and equipotential bonding of a facility at defined intervals.
 In businesses in Bursa, this process is often referred to as grounding periodic inspection, grounding installation periodic examination, grounding measurement, grounding test or grounding report.
 Their common purpose is to verify the effectiveness and continuity of the grounding system in a way that reduces electric shock, arc-flash and fire risks.
-For related context, see Bursa Lightning Protection Periodic Inspection.
+For related context, see Bursa Battery Periodic Inspection.

 Difference between periodic inspection and maintenance

 It should be remembered that periodic inspection and periodic maintenance are different concepts.
 Grounding installation periodic inspection is an official periodic examination that documents the compliance of grounding through independent measurements, tests and visual checks.
 Periodic maintenance covers interventions such as tightening connections, cleaning corrosion and renewing conductors, and it does not replace a grounding installation periodic inspection report.
 What is requested during inspections by a labor inspector, insurance company or certification body is a periodic inspection report prepared by an authorized engineer or an accredited Type A inspection body.
-For related context, see Bursa Battery Periodic Inspection.
+For related context, see Bursa Generator Periodic Inspection.

 Legal basis and inspection interval